Fixed Wireless Capacity Planning: Making Money from Thin Air

 - a whopping 17% peak busy hour load annual growth rate per subscriber.
 Historically, Cisco has tracked this for terrestrial and mobile internet through their Visual Network Index.
 This is also confirmed by our Fixed Wireless Network Report.

 - 25% annual growth of total data transferred

-At the individual level of an access point, you can project your capacity based on a few fundamental values.
+At the individual level of an AP, you can project your capacity based on a few fundamental values.
 Measuring real-world performance becomes more accurate as you gain customers.
 (Preseem leverages the global data set to give you even more insights.)
 Each AP will need at least enough capacity to handle the fastest service plan you intend to sell on that type of hardware and in that market.
 You’ll also need additional peak busy hour capacity per the actual number of subscribers that AP will serve, reduced by some percentage of oversubscription.
-(See Preseem’s Fixed Wireless Report for common oversubscription values achieved.)
+See Preseem’s Fixed Wireless Report for common oversubscription values.

 More Fun Facts About the Internet Busy Hour